necrobious/aws-kms-ca/README.md

 AWS KMS CA
 ----------

 **WARNING** this is not something you should use unless you know **exactly** what you are doing, and why.

-Tools for assembling an X.509 certificate and sending it to an AWS KMS asymmetric CMK for signing Examples of how to build a self-signed root Certificate Authority, a Server leaf certificate, and a Client leaf certificate are in the examples directory.
+Tools for assembling an X.509 certificate and sending it to an AWS KMS asymmetric CMK for signing.

 Supported Key Specs
 -------------------